Are you struggling to get going and stop being lazy?

 And no doubt all of those habits and tendencies rolled into my “business” at the very beginning.
 I’m using air quotes because, to be honest, I didn’t work all that much.
 Out of the day, I probably worked a few hours.
 I was an entrepreneur who needed to stop being lazy.

-At the end, I didn’t feel productive nor feel I was making progress.
+In the end, I didn’t feel productive nor feel I was making progress.
+I didn’t even see what I was doing as a business.
+Soon though, something started to change.

 I became passionate about my business.
 I put in more effort than I did before, and I’m continuing to apply myself and hustle these days.
-I committed myself to stop being lazy.
+Now, I committed myself to stop being lazy.

 So what changed?

-Step 1: Stop Being Lazy by Preparing Your Mind
+Step #1: Stop Being Lazy by Preparing Your Mind

 I believe mindset is everything.
 How you think at the core can determine so much about our lives and who we decide to hang out with.

-Around in high school, I hung around with people who played a lot of video games.
+Around high school, I hung around with people who played a lot of video games.
 In university and college, I hung around the same folk or even no one at all.

 Even though this step may be rather silly for some people, I believe it’s important to know how you actually work.